muasiq/unive-one-light/exampleSite/content/_index.md

   enable: true
   block:
   - subtitle: "Primary Speciality"
-    title: "You Will Not miss Your All misunderstandings"
+    title: "Customizability"
-    description: "Protect your design vision and leave nothing up to interpretation with interaction recipes.
-Quickly share and access all your team members interactions by using libraries, ensuring consistency throughout the."
+    description: "Customize the whole suite according to your needs so you feel at home"
     image: "images/features-01.png"

   - subtitle: "Secondary Speciality"
     title: "Say hello to no-code The Advance Creation"
-    description: "From the simplest of interactions to those that use Excel-gradeing formulas, ProtoPie can handle them all.
-Make mind-blowing of New interactions everyday without ever having to write any new code."
+    description: "From the simplest of interactions to those that use Excel-gradeing formulas, Unive can handle them all"
     image: "images/features-02.png"